wow-sven/nuwa/nuwa-kit/typescript/README.md

 This SDK is structured as a monorepo using pnpm workspaces.
 Key packages include:

-*   `packages/core`: Core types, utilities, and foundational logic.
-*   `packages/identity`: Identity creation, authentication, and management.
+*   `packages/identity-kit`: Identity creation, authentication, and management.
-*   `packages/state`: Agent state model and synchronization.
-*   `packages/payments`: Payment channel and fiat proxy interactions.
-*   `packages/capabilities`: Capability discovery and usage.
-*   `packages/agent`: High-level SDK for building Nuwa agents.
-*   *(More packages will be added as features are developed)*
+*   `packages/identity-kit-web`: Identity creation, authentication, and management for web.

 ## Installation